ffretv/ffretv/README.md

 You've heard it before.
 Some people write cursive, drive stick shift cars, do math and talk back aka complain.
 Yep it is true.
-Not everyone is an invertibrate vessel of a product fully intended only to  some denomiation of currency.
+Not everyone is an invertibrate vessel of a product fully intended for service only to  some denomiation of currency.
 Some people know tech, make money, understand tech and still , yes , still , care about the potential future.